White circle

 • With the report editor in the backend, it would load the content sections for the report one at a time as you clicked on them to edit.
 This alleviates the problem of having to load all of the content at once while doing diagnosis and decreases load times.

-• When clicking "Generate Report" at the bottom on the report editor to output a PDF, it would only be compiling the sections you selected versus compiling data that isn't necessary.
+• When clicking "Generate Report" at the bottom of the report editor to output a PDF, it would only be compiling the sections you selected versus compiling data that isn't necessary which reduces load times.

 Report editor design exploration.